datanucleus/docs-datanucleus/src/site/markdown/download.md

 Please be aware that all nightly builds are development work-in-progress and no guarantee is provided.
-These builds are typically stable but things may be broke occasionally as new features are added etc. You cannot report issues in JIRA against nightly builds, only against released versions of DataNucleus, but should report any problems in the ['General Development' Forum](http://forum.datanucleus.org/) if you have an issue with a nightly build, preferably after waiting a few days in case it is a work in progress type situation with a new feature being introduced.
+These builds are typically stable but things may be broke occasionally as new features are added etc. You cannot report issues in GitHub against nightly builds, only against released versions of DataNucleus, but should report any problems in the ['General Development' Forum](http://forum.datanucleus.org/) if you have an issue with a nightly build, preferably after waiting a few days in case it is a work in progress type situation with a new feature being introduced.